18 Foolproof Headline Writing Tips You Should Know

 • Times: 17 Times Famous Runners Have Surprised Us

 While puns and adjectives can make headlines more clickable, you don’t want to go overboard.
-When in doubt, keep it short, sweet, and simple.
+When in doubt, go by one of the best headline writing tips: keep it short, sweet, and simple.

 In other words, communicate a benefit to the reader and the reason you’re writing the article.
 That’s it.
 If it takes 10 words, that’s fine.
 If it only takes four words, that’s fine, too.